 In this year’s Global Digital report from We Are Social and Hootsuite, it is now revealed that more than half of the world’s population uses the Internet and two thirds of the world’s population owns a mobile phone.
 Suddenly your audience grew overnight.
 Charities are entering an age where location doesn’t always matter, because the world of digital is everywhere.

 Time is limitless when it comes to digital too.
 There is no 9 to 5 online.
-The digital world never sleeps and neither does the work of charities have to.
+The digital world never sleeps and neither does the demand.
 Digital allows us to get help and find help immediately.

 Think about the services your charity offers.
 Do you invite your audience to fill in forms before an assessment?
 Do you send these forms in the post and expect to receive them back in the post?
 Does your charity spend hours on the phone discussing possible symptoms with a patient?
 Do your fundraisers and supporters get frustrated with waiting for a response or an answer?